mrussell16/GMTKJ2021/README.md

 # ToDo

-* Implement countdown for dimension swap
+* Countdown for dark dimension
+    * Reset player to light dimension portal when out of time
+* Add enemies to get light seeds
+* Better player sprite
 * More Levels
-    * Enemies
+* Portal Sounds
-* Sound
+* Music
 * Release